IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_structured_content_overview.rst

 DIY Legal Solutions (formerly structured legal content) is designed to offer a way of delivering legal information across channels, whether it be the web, SMS, chatbots, or voice services.
 It is structured to be problem/solution-focused.

-Every legal problem in our DIY Legal Solutions packages:
+Every  DIY Legal Solution packages:

+* starts with a defined problem
 * has a description of the problem
 * may have one or more questions that help more fully describe the problem.
 Each question: